jjatin003/JSON_FORM/README.md

 # JSON_FORM
-## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."
+## "This project is all about how to use JPDB in Web Pages.
+In this project i had created a HTML form and saved the data in JPDB"
 ## About JsonPowerDB:
 JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.
 ## Benefits of using JsonPowerDB